Last year, investors were wondering whether copper was worth more than $6,000 per metric ton or not.

 Escondida’s strike is potentially setting the case for wage negotiations across the industry since almost a fifth of global mine capacity is facing contract renewals.
-Glencore Plc and Anglo American‘s Collahuasi are two of several copper mines in Chile due for contract negotiations this year.
+Glencore Plc and Anglo American‘s Collahuasi are also up for contract negotiations this year.

-Another big operator to pay attention to is the Las Bambas mine in Peru, which produced 330,000 mt of copper last year.
-The mine is currently facing renewed protests from local residents, who have blocked access to the mine.
+Another big mine to pay attention to is Las Bambas in Peru.
+That mine produced 330,000 mt of copper last year, according to Reuters.
+The mine faces the ire of local residents who have gone so far as to block access.
 This could potentially translate into lower shipments this year and even a temporary suspension.

 In addition, we need to remember that copper is a very slow business in terms of new project development.
 Over the past two-to-three years, miners haven’t committed to new developments.
 Consequently, even if prices continue to rise enough to incentivize new developments, it will take a long time for that new supply to hit the market.